Fükert, Gustav of Weipert

 The following item appeared in the Handbuch des Schiess-Sport by Friedrich Brandeis in 1881

-An original Fükert Drilling admired by the late Hans Pfingsten while visiting Günter Retz in his shop.
+An original Fückert Drilling admired by the late Hans Pfingsten while visiting the shop of Günter Retz in 2000.

-A Remington system rolling block rifle made by Gustav Fükert circa 1880.
-From the Kunsthistorisches Museum in Vienna
+A Remington system rolling block rifle made by Gustav Fückert circa 1880.
+From the Kunsthistorisches museum in vienna.

 The September 1882 issue of the gunmaker’s magazine-Der Waffenschmied carried the following article announcing the introduction of Gustav’s latest development which is covered by the following patent.